cockpit-project/cockpit/containers/ws/README.md

     -v ~/.ssh/:/.ssh:ro,Z

 Private keys can be encrypted; then cockpit uses the provided password to decrypt the key.

+### SSH authentication: Share SSH agent with container

+Alternatively, if you use [ssh-agent](https://linux.die.net/man/1/ssh-agent) on your host, you can share it with the container and run the container as your own user (*not* as system container!).
+Then logging into remote machines from Cockpit's login page re-uses the loaded private keys.
+For that, bind-mount the agent socket in the container and tell it its path.
+If your host has SELinux enabled, you need to disable the isolation for the container, so that it is allowed to connect to the agent socket:

+    -v $SSH_AUTH_SOCK:/ssh-agent \
+    -e SSH_AUTH_SOCK=/ssh-agent \
+    --security-opt=label=disable

 ## More Info